nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-configure-a-multidirectory-for-users-and-groups.md

 ---
-title: How to Configure a Multidirectory for Users and Groups
+title: 'HOWTO: Configure a Multidirectory for Users and Groups'
 review:
     comment: ''
     date: '2017-12-15'